 Whether you are an experienced racer, fitness fanatic or health conscious individual our test can provide you with detailed information about your current fitness and how you can improve.

 VO2 testing is considered the gold standard in testing.
-Regularly used by elite and professional athletes because it is the best way to discover potential, highlight weaknesses and individualise training.
+Regularly used by elite and professional athletes.
+Put simply, it is the best way to discover potential, highlight weaknesses and individualise training.

 A printout of your individual results will include the following: